mfdickerson/web-crawler/CONTRIBUTING.md

-# 🧩 Contributing to Asynchronous Web Crawler
+# 🧩 Contributing to Web Crawler

 Thanks for your interest in contributing to this project!
 Whether you're fixing a bug, adding a feature, improving documentation, or writing tests — your help is appreciated.